dashifen/container/README.md

 ## Setters

 Containers do not implement `__set()`, so if you want setters for your properties, you have to write them yourself.
+By default, the `AbstractContainer` object will use setters within it's `__construct()` method.
+So, if you want to use that method, you'll need to to create them.

 Like getters, they must be in the format of `"set" . ucfirst($propertyName)`.
 Thus, the setter for `startDate` must be `setStartDate()`.
 If you implement setters, they will be called from the Container's constructor when it iterates over it's array argument.

 ### Example